-The new rule has created confusion and fear in our communities.
-Because it is very difficult to understand who might be impacted, many immigrant families have decided to disenroll or refuse enrolling in programs that are necessary to survive and thrive.
-Many immigrants remain exempt from this public charge rule and many immigrants continue to be eligible for various programs.
+The new public charge rules have created confusion and fear in our communities.
+Because it is difficult to understand who might be impacted, many immigrant families have disenrolled or decided not to enroll in programs that are necessary to survive and thrive.
+Many immigrants are not impacted by public charge and many immigrants continue to be eligible for various programs.

 This is a packet of information to assist education and outreach workers presenting information to community members.
 Our goal is to spread accurate information about what the law is and who is impacted.
 We hope that these resources will enable community organizations to provide information in community forums and at community events so that families can make good decisions for their families.